TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 My own body attacks itself all over, and this is what causes the scabs and all the joint damage.

 "Fighting my own body" uses up energy, and it uses up *vitamin D*.
-So if I do actually get ill, for real, then I won't have any vitamin D left to protect myself against the *real* illness.
+So if I do actually get ill, for real, then I won't have any vitamin D left over.
 And that would be bad.

 Back then, I needed to take Vitamin D pills, but not the ones you can buy at the pharmacy, no. They're not strong enough, no. I had to get some stronger ones prescribed, just until the arthritis gets under control, that's all.
 And I started taking them every day.